prtc/nasa-ads-mcp/README.md

 **Questions or Issues?** Open an issue on GitHub or contact through the repository.

 **Want to learn more about MCP?** Visit [modelcontextprotocol.io](https://modelcontextprotocol.io)

+---

+**A note from the human in the loop:** This MCP server is the result of an experiment on collaborating with Claude to augment my literature search workflow.
+It leverages the Skill `mcp-builder` provided by Anthropic.
+I asked Claude to identify itself as the 1st author because I did not feel comfortable claiming authorship of a code I did not write.
+With the exception of this paragraph, all the files including this README have been written by Claude.
+The MCP server is working well for me, for it is far from an extensively tested solution.
+Feel free to fork and modify or suggest me things that need fixing or improvement.